 (5) An order dissolving or refusing to dissolve an attachment.

-(6) An order changing or refusing to change the place of trial only when a notice of appeal from the order is filed within 30 days.
+(6) An order changing or refusing to change the place of trial of an action or proceeding.

-(A) Such an order may only be reviewed upon a timely direct appeal from the order and may not be reviewed on appeal from the judgment in the action or proceeding or otherwise.
-On motion of any party, the court granting or refusing to grant a motion to change the place of trial of an action or proceeding shall enter an order staying the trial of the action or proceeding until the time to appeal from the order granting or refusing to grant the motion to change the place of trial has expired or, if an appeal has been taken, until the appeal has been resolved.

-(B) Whenever an appeal is taken from such an order, the clerk of the district court shall forthwith certify and transmit to the clerk of the Supreme Court, as the record on appeal, the original papers on which the motion was heard in the district court and, if the appellant or respondent demands it, a transcript of any proceedings had in the district court.
-The district court shall require its court reporter to expedite the preparation of the transcript in preference to any other request for a transcript in a civil matter.
-When the appeal is docketed in the court, it stands submitted without further briefs or oral argument unless the court otherwise orders.
+Whenever an appeal is taken from such an order, the clerk of the district court shall forthwith certify and transmit to the clerk of the Supreme Court, as the record on appeal, the original papers on which the motion was heard in the district court and, if the appellant or respondent demands it, a transcript of any proceedings had in the district court.
+The district court shall require its court reporter to expedite the preparation of the transcript.
+When the appeal is docketed in the Supreme Court, it stands submitted without further briefs or oral argument unless the court otherwise orders.

-(7) An order entered in a proceeding that did not arise in a juvenile court that finally establishes or alters the custody of minor children.
+(7) A final order that did not arise in a juvenile court pertaining to child custody, guardianship of minors, parenting time, visitation, or relocation of a minor; whether from initial proceedings or proceedings after the first final order.
+An order shall be deemed final when all pending issues of child custody, guardianship of minors, parenting time, visitation, or relocation of a minor are resolved.

-(8) A special order entered after final judgment, excluding an order granting a motion to set aside a default judgment under NRCP 60(b)(1) when the motion was filed and served within 60 days after entry of the default judgment.
+(8) A special order entered after final judgment, including a post-judgment order awarding or refusing attorney’s fees or costs or granting or denying relief under NRCP 60(b), or any other post-judgment order affecting the rights of a party incorporated in the judgment.

-(9) An interlocutory judgment, order or decree in an action to redeem real or personal property from a mortgage or lien that determines the right to redeem and directs an accounting.
+(9) An interlocutory order or decree in an action to redeem real or personal property from a mortgage or lien that determines the right to redeem and directs an accounting.

-(10) An interlocutory judgment in an action for partition that determines the rights and interests of the respective parties and directs a partition, sale or division.
+(10) An interlocutory order in an action for partition that determines the rights and interests of the respective parties and directs a partition, sale or division.